 Listen to the episode via iTunes.

-Buy Valliant’s book via Amazon: Creating Christ: How Roman Emperors Invented Christianity
+Buy Valliant’s book via Amazon (paid link): Creating Christ: How Roman Emperors Invented Christianity

 1:50 James Valliant and Warren Fahy’s work on the topic